JosephineKianna25/SpatialExamProject/README.md

 ## Content and Repository Structure
 All necessary files to reproduce the analysis are included in this repository.

-The script `Boundingbox.R` outputs a plot of major cities within reach of 2000 km south of Aarhus from which we chose our destinations.
+The script `Boundingbox.R` outputs a plot of major cities within a 2000 km reach south of Aarhus.
+We chose our four destinations based on this plot.

 The main script is `EDSI.R` and should be run from start to finish.
 This outputs various visualizations of the distribution of EV chargers and hospitality points of interest within a buffer along the routes.
 It also calculates metrics for travel feasibilty based on chosen infrastructure and comfort features.